Peer Doula Program– Full spectrum services and training during incarceration

-The first-ever peer doula training program to support people who are incarcerated while pregnant has been launched by Chicago Volunteer Doulas with the incarcerated people at Logan Correctional Center-- the women's prison in Lincoln, Illinois.
-Facilitated by HealthConnect One, this groundbreaking training took place December 2019 at Logan and officially began CVD’s new program —the first of its kind in the nation!
+The first-ever peer doula training program to support people who are incarcerated while pregnant was launched by Chicago Volunteer Doulas in 2019 with the incarcerated people at Logan Correctional Center-- the women's prison in Lincoln, Illinois.
+Now expanded to include Decatur Correctional Center as of 2022.

 What does a Peer Doula do?

-The Peer Doulas conceptualized this artwork to symbolize the program, which was then created by a roommate at Logan.
-Thank you, Bear for this beautiful piece which will now live in the pregnancy unit at Logan where the peer doulas will meet with their clients.
+The first cohort of Peer Doulas conceptualized this artwork to symbolize the program, which was then created by a roommate at Logan.
+Thank you, Lauren Stumblingbear for this beautiful piece which hangs in the pregnancy unit at LCC where the peer doulas will meet with their clients.
+Rest In Peace, Bear.

-Who we are: Our peer doulas are volunteering for CVD while serving time at Logan Correctional Center.
-The peer doulas hobbies include reading, card games, bible study, dancing, yoga, and more.
+Who we are: Our peer doulas are volunteering for CVD while incarcerated at either Decatur Correctional Center (DCC) or Logan Correctional Center (LCC).
+The peer doulas’ hobbies include reading, card games, bible study, dancing, yoga, and more.
 Many of the peer doulas are mothers themselves, and some have also given birth while in custody.
-These women have expressed that the program has already had a measurable impact in their lives and they have excitedly taken on their first clients with thoughtfulness and gratitude.
-They have much wisdom and insight to share with both CVD and their clients at Logan, and we are so thankful to be working with all of them!
+These caring individuals have expressed that the program has already had a measurable impact in their lives and they have excitedly taken on their clients with thoughtfulness and gratitude.
+They have much wisdom and insight to share with both CVD and their clients, and we are so thankful to be working with all of them!

 Why CVD trains Peer Doulas: